 Beautification techniques from the past were nothing like the ones we use today.
 Before the 21st century, people had to use primitive methods and devices that look extremely frightening and disturbing by today's standards.
 Check them out, and you won't be able to tell the difference between a brutal torture machine and a vintage beautification technique.

 Are these gals getting ready for a 1940s Halloween party?
 Nope, this is Helena Rubinstein's most popular cosmetic technique from the same era.
 These masks were applied to women's faces, and they were extremely tight.
 The horrifying process was supposed to tighten up their skin and give them a youthful complexion.

 CO2 Freckle Removal

 In the 1930s, freckle removal was incredibly popular.
 But this method looks like your worst nightmare!
 The patients were restrained and carbon dioxide was used to freeze and remove the freckles.
 Each orifice on their face had to be closed because the chemicals were extremely harmful.

 In the 1940s, you could refresh your face instantly by wearing this mask.
 The only problem is, the mask used a lot of heat to warm you up and increase the blood flow to your face.
 Maybe this is why people had such warm facial expressions back then.

 Household Hair Dryer from the 1920s

 This giant machine looks quite different compared to today's hair dryers.
-In fact, it looks like it's going to blow your brains out and electrocute you at the same time.
-Before these primitive hair dryers were invented, people used to dry their hair with vacuum cleaners!
+In fact, it looks like it's quite dangerous.
+Allegedly, before these primitive hair dryers were invented, people used to dry their hair with vacuum cleaners!
 How clever!